-- You may have refined white breads, dry cereals (such as Special K, puffed rice, Corn Flakes, and Rice Krispies), white pasta, and crackers.
+- You may have refined white breads, dry cereals (such as puffed rice, corn flakes), farina, white pasta, and crackers.
 Make sure these foods have less than 2 grams of fiber per serving.

 Vegetables: You may eat these vegetables raw:

-You can eat these vegetables if they are well-cooked or canned (without seeds).
+You can eat these vegetables if they are well-cooked or canned (without seeds and without skin).
 You can also drink juices made from them if they do not contain seeds or pulp:

 - Yellow squash (without seeds)